What is an invoice? Definition, types and key details

 Get your invoicing right from the start

-Getting invoicing right from the start saves time, improves cash flow, and keeps your business compliant.
-The key is using systems that automate routine tasks while giving you clear visibility into what's owed.
+When you invoice well, you save time, improve cash flow, and keep your business compliant.
+Use systems that automate routine tasks while giving you clear visibility into what's owed.

-Smart invoicing software does the hard work, from creating professional invoices to tracking payments and chasing overdue accounts.
+Smart invoicing software does the hard work for you.
+It creates professional invoices, tracks when customers pay, and chases overdue accounts automatically.
 This frees you to focus on growing your business rather than managing paperwork.

-Ready to streamline your invoicing process?
-Try Xero for free and see how automated invoicing can help you stay on top of cash flow.
+Ready to simplify your invoicing?
+Get one month free and see how automated invoicing helps you stay on top of cash flow.

 FAQs on invoicing